tomatminceddata/PowerBIemail/README.md

 # PowerBIemail
 A power bi template file, that allows to connect to an o365 email account and uses Power BI techniques and Azure Cognitive Services to find insights that are buried in your inbox.

-Please be aware that I provide this Power BI template file as it is, it haas a reduced set of functionality in comparisone to the file I'm using.
-There is no dedicated plan to add new capabilities and new analysis.
+Please be aware that I provide this Power BI template file as it is, it has a reduced set of functionality in comparisone to the file I'm using.
+There is no clear plan to add new capabilities and new analysis.

 As I'm using this template for public talks about Power BI and natural language processing I will add to this template during the year.
-My next talk will be at Data Grillen in June 2019, so there is some to enhance this template with new analytical capabilities or add some architectural changes like changing the pipeline and start using all things Azure.
+My next talk will be at Data Grillen in June 2019, so there will be some enhancements to this template with new analytical capabilities or architectural changes like changing the pipeline and start using all things Azure.

 I'm using Key Phrase extraction, one of the functions provided by the text analytics capabilities of the Cognitive Services.
 If you might want to read more about this "concept".
 Here you will find an introduction with some Python code: